luisramosbosch/AspectValidator/README.md

 # Intended Use
-AspectValidator can be used to check th fulfilment of [Bosch Modeling Borad Guidelines](https://inside-docupedia.bosch.com/confluence/display/semstack/WS%3A+Aspect+Model+Modelling+Guideline#WS:AspectModelModellingGuideline-Descriptions).
+AspectValidator can be used to check the fulfilment of [Bosch Modeling Borad Guidelines](https://inside-docupedia.bosch.com/confluence/display/semstack/WS%3A+Aspect+Model+Modelling+Guideline#WS:AspectModelModellingGuideline-Descriptions).
 More specifically:

 - preferredName, in English, it will always change any capital letter to lower case.
-- Any special character (!"§$%&/()=?*+~#') in prefName will be remove.
+- Any special character (!"§$%&/()=?*+~#') in prefName will be removed.
-- Description text must begin with capital and must end in a "."
+- Description text must begin with capital letter and must end in a "."
 - preferredName and description must be present, otherwise a report is generated.
 - It checks that every property, with a primitive datatype, has en example value.